xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_cyclic/doc/index.rst

 To setup the system:

    #.
 If you don't have the stack assembled, assemble it as shown in the image above.
-Make sure to connect the IFM side of the **SOMANET Core** module to the IFM-Drive board and COM side to the Core Debug Adapter (see markings on the Core module)
+Make sure to connect the IF2 side of the **SOMANET Core** module to the Drive board and COM side to the Core Debug Adapter (see markings on the Core module)
    #.
 Connect the xTAG Adapter to the Core Debug Adapter.
    #.
 Connect the xTAG to host PC.
    #.
 Connect the motor supplied with the kit as shown in the image below.
    #.
-Connect the IFM-Drive board to a 24 V DC power supply.
+Connect the Drive board to a 24 V DC power supply.
    #.
 Connect one side of the Ethernet cable to the node and plug the RS-45 connector to your PC.
    #.
 Switch on the power supply.
 If everything is connected properly, drained current should not exceed 150mA.